Fun facts from Disney’s Animal Kingdom Theme Park at Walt Disney World Resort:

 - The first birth at Disney’s Animal Kingdom was a kudu, a large African antelope.

 - Disney’s Animal Kingdom is home to one of the leading zoo hospitals in North America, with an emphasis on advanced imaging, digital radiology, ultrasound and endoscopy.
-Disney’s Animal Kingdom is one of only two animal hospitals in U.S. zoos with computed tomography (CT) scanners on the premises.
+Disney’s Animal Kingdom is one of only a few animal hospitals in U.S. zoos with computed tomography (CT) scanners on the premises.
 This has increased the team’s ability to quickly diagnose and treat animals at the hospital.